Accessing regulatory fee information

 When regulatory fees are applied to products in a transaction, you can access both aggregated and product-level information on these fees.
 This allows you to provide customers transparency into the transaction's fee types, their costs, and which products the fees apply to.

-For transactions that have one or more assessed regulatory fees, you can find their aggregated amount in the totalFees
+You can find their aggregated amount in the totalFees

 value does not include taxes assessed on a transaction's regulatory fees.
 Instead, fee taxes are rolled up into the totalTax